-The technology education program prepares graduates for K-12 technology education teaching certification through the Pennsylvania Department of Education (PDE).
+The Technology Education program prepares graduates for K-12 technology education teaching certification through the Pennsylvania Department of Education (PDE).
 The program was one of the first in the nation to be accredited and receive national recognition by the National Council for the Accreditation of Teacher Education (NCATE).
-The program is also accredited by the International Technology and Engineering Educators Association's (ITEEA) Council on Technology Teacher Education (CTTE).
-The program has an established international reputation for excellence, having received the Outstanding Technology Teacher Education Program Award from the ITEA/CTTE as well as numerous state and federal grants.
-Recent grant projects in the technology education program include:
+The program is also recognized by the International Technology and Engineering Educators Association's (ITEEA) Council on Technology and Engineering Teacher Education (CTETE).
+The program has an established international reputation for excellence, having received the Outstanding Technology Teacher Education Program Award from the ITEEA/CTETE as well as numerous state and federal grants.
+Recent grant projects in the Technology Education program include:

 - Invention, Innovation and Inquiry (I3);

 - TECH (Technology and Engineering Coalition to Heighten) Awareness Project.

 Small class sizes, individual advising and supervised field experiences with children are the strengths of the program.
 Majors must successfully complete one semester of student teaching, including classroom experience at two grade levels.
 Certification to teach K-12 is awarded upon graduation and completion of state certification requirements.
 The College of Education is accredited by the National Council for Accreditation of Teacher Education.
 The Career and Professional Development Center actively aids students seeking teaching positions.

 Currently, there is a significant shortage of technology education teachers within Pennsylvania and throughout the nation.
 This has resulted in the program having excellent placement rates.
 The Cal U Career and Professional Development Center reports more than six openings per graduate during the past year.
 Ninety-eight percent of technology education graduates have been employed within six months after graduation during the past five years.
 Most graduates report receiving multiple offers.
 The shortage of teachers is projected to continue for the next six to 10 years.